Probabilistic Contrastive Learning Recovers the Correct Aleatoric Uncertainty of Ambiguous Inputs: Introduction

 \definecolor{blue}{HTML}{4878D0} \definecolor{red}{HTML}{D65F5F} \definecolor{green}{HTML}{6ACC64} \definecolor{orange}{HTML}{EE854A} \definecolor{grey}{HTML}{797979}

 This holds for the class of generative processes that are deterministic and injective, so that each image could have been generated by only one latent vector.
 This is often violated in practice.
 In \cref{fig:overview}, the lower image of an animal is in low-resolution, so it is impossible to tell which exact species, i.e., which latent variables, underlie the image.
-In fact, most scenarios in the wild involve some form of such aleatoric uncertainty, including 3D-to-2D projections \cite{chen2021monorun}, partially covered objects \cite{kraus2019uncertainty}, or images with a too low resolution or a bad crop \cite{li2021spherical}.
-It also manifests itself outside the image domain, such as in the ambiguity of natural language descriptions \cite{chun2022eccv_caption} or measurement noise in general \cite{meech2021algorithm}.
+In fact, most scenarios in the wild involve some form of such aleatoric uncertainty, including 3D-to-2D projections \cite{chen2021monorun}, partially covered objects \cite{kraus2019uncertainty}, or images with a low resolution or bad crop \cite{li2021spherical}.
+It also manifests itself outside the image domain, such as in the inherent ambiguity of natural language \cite{chun2022eccv_caption} or measurement noise in general \cite{meech2021algorithm}.
+Quantifying such uncertainties is a key goal of the recent reliable machine learning efforts \cite{tran2022plex,galil2023what}.
+This has use cases in safety-critical downstream applications like medical imaging \cite{barbano2022uncertainty}.
+If an image is too ambiguous, a model can reject it or defer the prediction to a human.
+Another application is active learning, where we want to choose samples with high uncertainty\cite{lewis1994heterogeneous}.

 This work generalizes the previous theoretical result to this more challenging setting.
 We do not assume that generative process is an injective and deterministic function, but allow it to be a conditional distribution.
-We propose Monte-Carlo InfoNCE (MCInfoNCE), a probabilistic analog of InfoNCE for probabilistic encoders that predict distributions over the possible latents, called probabilistic embeddings \cite{oh2018modeling,shi2019probabilistic}.
-We prove that MCInfoNCE attains its global minimum when the encoder recovers the true posteriors of the generative process, up to a rotation of the latent space; both in terms of both the mean (which latent is most likely to have generated the image) and the variance (the level of aleatoric uncertainty of the individual image).
-Our work thus generalizes the previous theoretical result in nonlinear ICA to a broader class of generative processes, and provides a theoretical foundation for the recent literature on probabilistic embeddings.
+We propose Monte-Carlo InfoNCE (MCInfoNCE), a probabilistic analog of InfoNCE.
+It trains encoders to predict distributions over the possible latents, called probabilistic embeddings \cite{oh2018modeling,shi2019probabilistic}.
+We prove that MCInfoNCE attains its global minimum when the encoder recovers \textit{the true posteriors} of the generative process, up to a rotation of the latent space; both in terms of both the mean (which latent is most likely to have generated the image) and the variance (the level of aleatoric uncertainty of the individual image).
+Our work thus generalizes the previous theoretical result in nonlinear ICA to a broader class of generative processes, and provides a theoretical foundation for probabilistic embeddings.

 We show empirically that an encoder trained with MCInfoNCE learns the correct posteriors in a controlled experiment with known posteriors.
 We find that it even provides sensible embeddings when the distribution family or the encoder dimensionality is misspecified and when the generative process may be injective, making it robust in practice.
 We then show that these predicted uncertainties are consistent with human annotator disagreements reported in the recent CIFAR-10H dataset \cite{peterson2019human}, providing a way to handle uncertainty for high-dimensional inputs.
 We also demonstrate that knowing the true posteriors enables new applications, such as computing credible intervals for image retrieval tasks.
 They visualize how uncertain we are about a query image by showing other images that represent the region of latents the query is in with a given probability.